WildMeOrg/old_wildme-docs/docs/how_to_edit.md

 title: How to edit Wild Me Docs
 ---

 Docs pages are written using a technology called "Markdown".
 It's very easy to write Markdown, even if you have no experience with programming.
-Here is an [excellent guide](https://guides.github.com/features/mastering-markdown/) that should get you started.
+Here is an [excellent guide](https://guides.github.com/features/mastering-markdown/) that covers the basics.

-A Github account is required to edit pages.
+A Github account is required to edit the Wild Me Docs.
 If you don't have an account yet, go ahead and [create one now](https://github.com/join).

 ## Editing pages